aminkh17/seek-job/README.md

  - First, go to [nodejs](http://nodejs.org/) site, download and setup it for you platform
  - Then, clone this repo `git clone https://github.com/aminkh17/seek-job.git [Your New Folder Name]`
  - Run `npm install` in terminal from root folder of the new project to setup dependencies
+ - Install [mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) and prepare a database to connect to the app. (recommended name: `dbseekjob`).
+If you like you can change the connection string [here](https://github.com/aminkh17/seek-job/blob/master/server.js#L12)
  - At this moment application will work fine, but!
 By default it supports only `.TXT` and `.HTML` text formats.
 For better performance you should install at least support of `.PDF` (and `.DOC`).
 Here is instructions, how to do it from [textract README](https://github.com/dbashford/textract#requirements) file:
 	 - `PDF` extraction requires `pdftotext` be installed, [link](http://www.foolabs.com/xpdf/download.html).
 Or you can add following folder to your PATH folder on Windows `CMD> PATH %PATH%;[Full PATH OF THE BIN FOLDER]`
 	 - `DOC` extraction requires `catdoc` be installed, [link](http://www.wagner.pp.ru/~vitus/software/catdoc/), unless on OSX in which case textutil (installed by default) is used.
 	 - `DOCX` extraction requires `unzip` be available (e.g. `sudo apt-get install unzip` for Ubuntu)

 > Please, note, that it's not necessary install support of all formats but preferably.
 As for me, I didn't get setup `catdoc` for `.DOC` files under Windows 7, so I played only with `.TXT`, `.HTML`, `.PDF` formats, but I know, it will also work with the rest formats :)

 ## Code scaffolding